All Episodes

 Obama would never do anything I would support.

-So Limbaugh, you know, he's not serious.
+So Limbaugh, you know, not serious.

-And these people folks all want to be taken seriously.
+And these people, folks, all want to be taken seriously.

 They all want to be.